Fox Confessor Brings the Flood: Recording and production

 The album was recorded at Wave Lab Studios in Tucson, Arizona except the beginning of "John Saw That Number", recorded in a stairwell at Toronto's Horseshoe Tavern; and "At Last", which was tracked at Toronto's Iguana studio.
 Case is backed by several collaborators, including bandmates Jon Rauhouse and Tom V. Ray, as well as frequent collaborators The Sadies, Giant Sand's leader Howe Gelb, vocalist Kelly Hogan, Calexico's Joey Burns and John Convertino, and Canadian cohorts Brian Connelly and Paul Rigby.
 Rachel Flotard of Seattle punk-pop combo Visqueen also guests, as does multi-instrumentalist Garth Hudson of The Band.
 The album was engineered by Craig Schumacher and Chris Schultz, and produced and mixed by Neko Case and Darryl Neudorf.
 It sold 194,000 copies in the United States through December 2008.
 Fox Confessor Brings the Flood (Bonus Disc Version) was released November 6, 2007, which includes five additional songs.
 The original track listing was used for the Record Store Day 2015 re-release on red colored vinyl.

 Fox Confessor Brings the Flood was produced by Darryl Neudorf and co-produced by Case.
 Neudorf helped mix, produce and engineer other Case albums including The Virginian (1997), Furnace Room Lullaby (2000), Blacklisted (2002), The Tigers Have Spoken (2005), Fox Confessor Brings the Flood (Bonus Disc Version) (2007) and Middle Cyclone (2009).
 He helped produce and engineer for other artists such as Sarah McLachlan, The Sadies and The Mohawk Lodge.

-Regarding a cover of "Star Witness" by Canadian students Kate Macdonald and Janelle Blanchard, Case wrote via Twitter "Wow.
-That just made me bawl my eyes out.
-What beautiful singers.
-I'm not worthy...Holy god.
-They broke the shit out of my heart!!"